Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Clemson Stats and Trends

-- Clemson's games this season have gone over the total in one out of six opportunities (16.7%).
+- Clemson's games this year have hit the over on one of six set point totals (16.7%).

-- When Clemson puts up more than 20.0 points, it is 0-2 against the spread and 1-1 overall.
+- Clemson is 0-2 against the spread and 1-1 overall in games when it scores more than 20 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.